IQGeo/utils-vscode/README.md

     ```json
     "iqgeo-utils-vscode.enableLayouts": true
     ```
+-   Enable auto restart of Python and browser debug session.
+(Default value is false)
+    ```json
+    "iqgeo-utils-vscode.enableAutoRestart": false
+    ```
+-   Command to watch for changes in the workspace.
+(Defaults to myw_product watch)
+    ```json
+    "iqgeo-utils-vscode.watchCommand": "myw_product watch applications_dev --debug"
+    ```
+-   Delay time in ms between a file change and restarting a browser debug session.
+(Defaults to 1500)
+    ```json
+    "iqgeo-utils-vscode.restartDelay": 1500
+    ```

 ## Release Notes

+### 1.0.7

+-   Added automatic watch to restart Python and the active browser debug session.

 ### 1.0.6

 -   New command to update an IQGeo project based on https://github.com/IQGeo/utils-project-template from the options specified in the .iqgeorc.jsonc configuration file.

 ### 1.0.5

 -   Update shortcut for JSDoc command.

 ### 1.0.4

 -   Added command to insert JSDoc for a function or class definition.

 ### 1.0.3

 -   Search now includes files without need for @ at start of query.
 -   Improved file search.

 ### 1.0.2

 -   Add workspace layout shortcuts.

 ### 1.0.1

 -   Update readme images and fix license date.

 ### 1.0.0

 -   Initial release of iqgeo-utils-vscode to support code navigation and linting.